lextudio/pysnmp.com/docs/source/snmp-simulation-service.rst

 by SNMP Simulator :doc:`/license`.

 In case of any troubles or suggestions, please
-`open up a <https://github.com/lextudio/pysnmp/issues/new>`_ GitHub issue.
+`open up a GitHub issue <https://github.com/lextudio/pysnmp/issues/new>`_.

 .. _simulated-snmp-engines:

-SNMP engines
+SNMP Engines
 ------------

 There are four independent SNMP engines configured at different UDP ports: